wiseman-timelord/Rpg-Gradio-Gguf/README.md

 # Chat-Linux-Gguf
-- Status: Working, see notes
+- Status: Working, download release only.
 - Note: Readme here is, mixed and missing, content, until, GPU and Image Generation, features are complete.
 See development.

 ### Description